 Category: ISO-25010/Functionality Suitability/Functional Correctness

-Statement: The solution system(s) must permit Users to apply for being invited to Roles rather than be unilaterally allocated Roles.
+Statement: The solution system(s) must permit users to apply for being invited to Roles rather than be unilaterally allocated Roles.

-Rationale: It is our experience that a key indicator of the appropriateness and evolvability of a system over time is a correct modelling of Users and Roles both within and outside of enterprise contexts, where service consumers, suppliers and partners exist.
-Such that Users are not allocated Roles, but that Users may Apply for them, and other Users Accept to Invite them or not, and Invitations are Accepted or Not.
+Rationale: It is our experience that a key indicator of the appropriateness and evolvability of a system over time is a correct modelling of users and Roles both within and outside of enterprise contexts, where service consumers, suppliers and partners exist.
+Such that users are not allocated Roles, but that users may apply for them, and other users Accept to Invite them or not, and Invitations are accepted or not.
 Correct modelling provides better solutions to classic user and role allocation provisioning issues.

 Details: The full workflow allows for a person to make an Application to a Role, which when received may lead to the issuance of an expiring Invitation to a Role, explaining Responsibilities associated to the Permissions of the Role, which if Accepted is sent back for Allocation.
 Note that for correct modelling reasons – that also has security benefits -- it is also correct to not issue open ended relations of any kind.
 Roles associations should have an end date which can trigger a reminder to extend.

-Prompts: Are Roles unilaterally Allocated to Users by permitted Users, or is a more correct modelling used?
+Prompts: Are Roles unilaterally Allocated to users by permitted users, or is a more correct modelling used?
 Are Roles issued open ended?
 Is there any control used to close Roles after an amount of time?

 QR-DEF-FUNC-COR-00: Workflows